deanhiller/webpieces/README.md

 * Protects developers from the frequent caching css/js/html files screwup!!!
 This is bigger than people realize until they get bitten.  ie. you should not change any static js/css files without also renaming them so that the browser cache is avoided and it loads the new one as soon as a new version is deployed.
 Nearly all webservers just let developers screw this up and then customers wonder why things are not working(and it's only specific customers that have old versions that complain making it harder to pinpoint the issue).
 Finally, you can live in a world where this is fixed!!!
 * supports multiple domains over SSL with multiple certificates but only for advanced users
 * JPA/hibernate plugin with filter all setup/working so if your backend is a database, you can crank out db models.
 NoSQL scales better but for startups, start simple with a database
-* TODO - saving page and seamless logging in
-* TODO: seamless creation of CRUD
+* NoSql works AMAZINGLY when using nosql asynch clients as this server supports complete async controllers
+* CRUD in routemodules can be done with one method call to create all routes(list, edit and add, post, and delete) or you can vary it with a subset easily
+* no session timeout on login EVER(unlike JSF and seam frameworks)
+* going to a secure page can redirect you to login and once logged in automatically redirect you back to your original page
 * Security - cookie is hashed so can't be modified without failing next request
 * Security - Form auth token in play1.3.x+  can be accidentally missed leaving security hole unless app developer is diligent.
-By default, we make it harder to miss the auth token AND check that token in forms for the developer(putting it in is automatic in play 1.3 but checking it is not)
+By default, we make it near impossible to miss the auth token AND check that token in forms for the developer(putting it in is automatic in play 1.3 but checking it is not leaving a hole if you don't know and many don't know)
 * State per tab rather than just per session.
 All web frameworks have a location to store session state but if you go to buy a plane ticket in 3 different tabs, the three tabs can step on each other.
 A location to store information for each tab is needed
-* login and authorization to pages much like Seam Frameworks method such that we can redirect the user to a login page and back to the page he requested(our advantage over seam though...when a user is logging in, he doesn't come back to realize his session times out which can be annoying for users)

 Downside:
   Currently documentation is lacking but there is an example for pretty much everything in webpieces/webserver/http-webserver/src/test/java/* as we do something called feature testing(testing as user would use the system) for all paths of code.